COVID-19 In Allegheny County: Health Department Vaccinating People 65 Years Plus At Monroeville Clinic

 “If there are no slots available for a given day, users will be taken to the PA DOH’s Getting the COVID Vaccine guide.
 This guide contains an eligibility quiz and a map to help individuals locate a vaccine provider,” the release added.

-The clinic was first announced last month, on the day Allegheny Health Network said it is suspending the scheduling of COVID-19 vaccination for the general public due to the low amount of supply available on hand.MORE: Ohio Amber Alert Canceled For Alpha Kamara, Baby Boy Inside Stolen Vehicle
+The clinic was first announced last month, on the day Allegheny Health Network said it is suspending the scheduling of COVID-19 vaccination for the general public due to the low amount of supply available on hand.MORE: State Police Seek Missing And Endangered 82-Year-Old Woman, Nila Ross

 Click here for the Pennsylvania Department of Health vaccine information page.